cotes2020/jekyll-theme-chirpy/_posts/2024-02-23-raspberry-pi-pico.md

 followed by shutting down the server to update.
 By the time the server is shutdown, code updates are downloaded and written to the file system and the Pico is restarted.
 When the Pico comes back to life, it will execute the updated code.

-> I have noticed that sometimes the timing of this approach sometimes fails, prompting two attempts to update.
+> I have noticed that the timing of this approach sometimes fails, prompting two attempts to update.
 Likely, this approach can be optimized, but the general idea will be similar:
 > 1. request OTA
 > 2. shutdown server (so that incoming downloads are not blocked)
 > 3. OTA